mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/backup/index.md

 ...
 ```

-If you want to replace the Velero platform service add-on with a different backup add-on service, you can disable the `velero` add-on by modifying the `ClusterConfiguration` section of the `cluster.yaml` file as follows:
+If you want to replace the Velero add-on with a different backup add-on service, you can disable the `velero` add-on by modifying the `ClusterConfiguration` section of the `cluster.yaml` file as follows:

 ```yaml
 addons: